analogsenses/source/source/about/index.markdown

 wordpress_id: 2
 ---

-**Analog Senses** is an attempt to provide a human look at the tech world, featuring articles, links and quotes about the Digital Life and other interesting stuff currently happening on planet Earth.
+**Analog Senses** is an attempt to provide a human look at the world in the Digital Age.
+It features articles and links about the concept of living a Digital Life, as well as other interesting and/or inspiring events currently happening on planet Earth.
 It is written and produced by **Álvaro Serrano**.

-You can find out more about me and why I started this site [here](http://analogsenses.com/2009/11/10/238565026/).

-Analog Senses was inspired by the work of some incredibly talented people.
-[Here's](http://analogsenses.com/2009/11/10/239397612/) a tribute to them, with my gratitude.